alstat/Yunir.jl/docs/src/man/text_alignment.md

 The way it works is that, [BioAlignments.jl](https://github.com/BioJulia/BioAlignments.jl) requires a Roman characters as input for pairwise alignment.
 Therefore, any Arabic characters must first be transliterated to Roman characters.
 This is possible using Yunir.jl's `encode` function.
 The resulting alignment, which is in Roman characters, is then transliterated back to Arabic for easy interpretation.

 ## KITAB project's text reuse
 We will consider a simple example based on "text reuse" case study of [KITAB project](https://kitab-project.org/methods/text-reuse).
-The following are portions of two books with IDs Shamela0012129-ara1 and Shamela0023790-ara1.
-The goal is to compare the two by aligning the characters, and see the similarity based on matches, mismatches, deletions and insertions of characters.
+The following are portions of two books with IDs Shamela0012129-ara1 and Shamela0023790-ara1 which was detected by "passim" (the tool used by KITAB project) as similar.
+The goal is to compare the two input texts by aligning the characters, and see the similarity based on matches, mismatches, deletions and insertions of characters.
+In the example texts below, we'll confirm the matches and see how Yunir.jl's APIs work on text alignment.
 ```@raw html
 <table>
     <thead>